gtrxAC/fakerob/README.md

 ## Self-hosting
 1. Install the dependencies. `npm i discord.js enmap better-sqlite-pool`
-2. Create a token.txt file and paste your bot token there.
+2. Create a token.json file and paste your bot token there, surrounded by quotes.
 [Get a token here](https://discord.com/developers)
 3. Start the bot. `node .`